marchelhutagalung/marchelhutagalung/README.md

 Hi there, Marchel here.

-🔭 I’m currently working as a Software Engineer in Tokopedia, focus on backend and handle Purchase Platform module - (add to cart, cart page, checkout).
+🔭 I’m previously working as a Software Engineer in Tokopedia, focus on backend and handle Purchase Platform module - (add to cart, cart page, checkout).

 📫 How to reach me: